In 2020, rideshare drivers and bikeshare access helped millions of people stay connected to essentials.

 Helping riders get to and from essentials.

-In late March, soon after the pandemic began, the share of rides going to and from locations with essential resources, services, and workplaces — like groceries and healthcare — increased.
+In late March, soon after the pandemic began, the share of rides to and from locations with essential resources, services, and workplaces — like groceries and healthcare — increased.

-This year, drivers helped more than 10,000 healthcare workers get to and from work, totaling nearly 200,000 rides.
+This year, we helped more than 10,000 healthcare workers get to and from work, totaling nearly 200,000 rides.
 Lyft’s healthcare team works with thousands of hospitals across the U.S., hundreds of which partner with us on commuting solutions for their healthcare workers.

 Partnering with important organizations who made massive impacts on their local communities.